Contribute to Canonical ESG

 - All accepted changes are documented through version history.

-As participation grows, governance formalisation will expand.
+As participation grows, governance formalization will expand.

-Early Contributor Participation
+Early Contributor Participation (Semantic Infrastructure)

 We are currently inviting early contributors to: